 I previously digitized Howard Louis’ scrapbook from his high school and university years.
 For this project, I’ve delved into Howard and his brother Fred’s scrapbooks from their trip to China in 1932-33 with their father, Ah Louis, and family member Kerman Wong.
 These scrapbooks, like Howard’s school scrapbook, are filled with photographs of friends and family, new and old, beautiful sights and witty captions.
 I’ve digitized only two of many scrapbooks and photographs in the archive commemorating their trip.
 I believe that one of the scrapbooks was made by Fred Louis while the other is by Howard Louis.

 The Louis family was a prominent Chinese-American family in San Luis Obispo for over a century.
-On Wong, commonly known as Ah Louis, the patriarch of the family, came to California from his home in Guangdong Province (today’s Greater Taishan Region), China between 1855 and 1861 when he was about 21 years old.
+Wong On, also known as Ah Louis, the patriarch of the family, came to California from his home in Guangdong Province (today’s Greater Taishan Region), China between 1855 and 1861 when he was about 21 years old.
 He started by working odd jobs and became a labor contractor, also owning a brick-yard, seed farm and general store in San Luis Obispo.
 At 92 years old and after more than 70 years in California, Ah Louis planned to return to the place he was born to live the remainder of his life.
 Ah Louis and his sons, Fred and Howard, who were both born in San Luis Obispo, set out across the Pacific Ocean on the S.S.
 President Hoover.
 Along the way they made stops in Honolulu, Yokohama/Tokyo, Shanghai, Hong Kong and finally to Ah Louis’ hometown near Canton City (Guangzhou).

 Both Fred and Howard were avid photographers.
 From the beginning of their trip, they passed the time on board taking photographs of one another on the ship’s deck.
 At each of their stops they captured the people, landmarks and everyday scenes they encountered.